Cheng-Lin-Li/Cheng-Lin-Li.github.io/_posts/2018-03-29-AI_MachineLearning_DeepLearning.md

 ![AI, machine learning, deep learning, and others](/images/2018-03-29-AI.svg)

-Deep learning ⊂ Machine learning ⊂ Artificial
+Deep learning ⊂ Machine learning ⊂ Artificial Intelligence

 In one sentence, deep learning is a subset of machine learning in Artificial Intelligence (AI).